Juhan Liiv: Death

 In late 1913, Liiv was found aboard a train without a ticket because he could not afford one.
 He was thrown off into a deserted area and walked home.
 By the time he arrived, however, he had been in freezing temperatures for two weeks and had contracted a fatal case of pneumonia.
 He died on 1 December 1913.

 The Juhan Liiv Prize for Poetry

 The Juhan Liiv Prize for Poetry was founded in 1965.
-It is awarded by the parish of Alatskivi on 30 April every year.
+It is awarded by Peipsiääre Parish on 30 April every year.
 The prize is a leather shepherd's bag hand-made by a local artist.